 - 1. [ON-FIELD TIMEKEEPER] Near the end of each half, whenever the clock stops, ensure that all officials are kept informed of the time remaining.
 By rule, unless there is a stadium clock, after the two-minute warning in each half, check that the on-field captain and Head Coach of each team is informed of the exact time remaining each time the clock is stopped (Rule 3-3-8-c).
-[USING RADIO] Communicate the time to all other officials.
+[USING CREW RADIO] Communicate the time to all other officials.
 To increase the likelihood it will be received clearly, say the time twice in two different formats, e.g. "1 minute 34 seconds" and "1, 3, 4". - 2.
+[REFERE] [USING PUBLIC RADIO] If there is no visible game clock, announce the time remaining whenever the clock stops after the two-minute warning.
+Say the words twice in case they are not heard clearly (e.g. "There is 1 minute 34 remaining.
+1, 3, 4 remaining.")
+This should be done from your current position and not take up more time than it takes to say the words. @ - 3.
 Responsibility for ruling whether the ball is snapped before or after the period ended: - (a) If there are no stadium clocks, the on-field timekeeper is responsible.
-If his watch does not have an audible or vibration alert, he should raise it in front of his eyes so that he can monitor play and the time concurrently. - (b) If there are stadium clocks, the on-field timekeeper should remind the Referee and Umpire that they are responsible.
+If their watch does not have an audible or vibration alert, they should raise it in front of their eyes so that they can monitor play and the time concurrently. - (b) If there are stadium clocks, the on-field timekeeper should remind the Referee and Umpire that they are responsible.
 If there is a clock behind each end zone, the primary responsibility rests with the Referee.
 If there is a clock behind only one end zone, the responsibility rests with whoever is facing it.
 If the clock is behind neither end zone or it is out of the Referee and Umpire's normal view, an appropriate official has the responsibility.
-Which official this is should be determined in the pre-game conference. - 3.
+Which official this is should be determined in the pregame conference. - 4.
 [ON-FIELD TIMEKEEPER] When time expires, blow your whistle if the ball is dead.
-Other officials should assist in relaying a ball to the Referee in order that he can signal the end of the quarter.
+Other officials should assist in relaying a ball to the Referee in order that they can signal the end of the quarter.